Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 > This repository does not pretend to give you all answers for LinkedIn questions, it just reflects my real life experience..
-If you guys have found some incorrect answers, please feel free to create PR, any changes are welcome!!!
+If you guys have found some incorrect answers, or want to contribute your answers, please feel free to create PR, any changes are welcome!!!

 * [Git](https://github.com/Ebazhanov/in-quiz-questions/blob/master/git/git-quiz.md) :star: (passed)
 * [Javascript](https://github.com/Ebazhanov/in-quiz-questions/blob/master/javascript/javascript-quiz.md) :heart: (passed)